 Julia Robertson Pierpont Highway Historical Marker

-The wife of lawyer, businessman, and West Virginia founding father, Francis Harrison Pierpont (1814-1899), Julia Augusta Robertson Pierpont (1828-1886) is credited by some as the founder of Decoration Day (now Memorial Day).
-In May 1866, she cleaned the dilapidated graves of Union soldiers in Hollywood Cemetery in Richmond, Virginia and decorated them with flowers.
-It is believed by some that her actions that day inspired General John A. Logan, Commander-in-Chief of the Grand Army of the Republic (GAR), in May 1868, to declare May 30th to be Decoration Day.
-In 1882, it was renamed Memorial Day, which became an official federal holiday in 1971 and observance was moved to the last Monday in May.
+Julia Augusta Robertson Pierpont (1828-1886) is credited by some as the founder of Decoration Day (now Memorial Day) in 1866.
+Other scholars date the tradition back even sooner.
+For example, David Blight discovered that 10,000 African Americans participated in a massive effort to rebury and honor Union soldiers who had died in a Confederate prisoner of war camp with a solemn parade on May 1, 1865.
+West Virginians joined this tradition through Pierpont's efforts on May 1866, when she cleaned the dilapidated graves of Union soldiers in Hollywood Cemetery in Richmond, Virginia, and decorated them with flowers.
+Pierpont may have been inspired by other efforts to commemorate the dead as the region and nation mourned the loss of over six hundred thousand men.
+While such commemoration was nearly ubiquitous in the year after the war, it may have been Pierpont's actions that inspired General John A. Logan, Commander-in-Chief of the Grand Army of the Republic (GAR), in May 1868, to declare May 30th to be Decoration Day.
+In 1882, the day of rememberance was renamed Memorial Day, and it became an official federal holiday in 1971 with the observance moved to the last Monday in May.
+Pierpont was also the wife of lawyer, businessman, and West Virginia founding father, Francis Harrison Pierpont (1814-1899).

 Backstory and Context